RicardoAzuul/RicardoAzuul.github.io/README.md

 ## Testing
 Test for Readme.md:

-:heavy_check_mark:
-- If you click on the links in the TOC, do you navigate to the section you clicked on?
+:heavy_check_mark: When you click on the links in the TOC, you navigate to the section you clicked on.

 Code validation: